kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-# The "Priority" HTTP Header Field
+# The Priority HTTP Header Field

-The "Priority" HTTP header field is used by a client as part of an HTTP request to specify the priority of the response.
+The Priority HTTP header field is used by a client as part of an HTTP request to specify the priority of the response.
 A server can also use the header field as part of an HTTP request to communicate the correct or amended precedence to an intermediary.